MwithHeart/writetech-accelerator-portfolio-mariam/docs/api-documentation/intro.md

 This project documents the Chimoney REST API, including a Getting Started section and selected endpoints.

 ## What is Chimoney?
 Chimoney is a platform that allows for efficient payments across borders, multi-currency wallets and global payouts.
-You can check the website site [here](https://chimoney.io).
+For more information, see the [Chimoney](https://chimoney.io) official website.